PelDoingCode/spirulinazur_test/README.md

-# Creating a static landing page using Jekyll
+# Static landing page using Jekyll :

+### Project aim : promote the company of a client

 #### command to run in local host : default port 4000